frmfm/FRAMED-2.0-Guide/README.md

 5. Point the newly generated QR code to your FRAMED device.
 6. Press the menu ( □ ) button once more to confirm.

-## 3. How to display images on FRAMED device
+## 3. How to display images on FRAMED device:

 You can display any image you find online on your FRAMED device.